Imasha-Senadheera/Responsive-coffee-shop-website/README.md

 ### Responsive-coffee-shop-website ☕
-This is just a responsive coffee shop website, created by using HTML, CSS &amp; JS. <br>
+This is just a responsive coffee shop website, created by using HTML, CSS &amp; JS. (front-end)  <br>

 ### ScreenShot of the Website